MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/federation-and-hybrid/New-IntraOrganizationConnector.md

 ```

 ### CommonParameters
 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
-For more information, see about_CommonParameters (https://go.microsoft.com/fwlink/p/?LinkID=113216).
+For more information, see [about_CommonParameters](https://go.microsoft.com/fwlink/p/?LinkID=113216).

 ## INPUTS

 ###
-To see the input types that this cmdlet accepts, see Cmdlet Input and Output Types (https://go.microsoft.com/fwlink/p/?linkId=616387).
+To see the input types that this cmdlet accepts, see [Cmdlet Input and Output Types](https://go.microsoft.com/fwlink/p/?linkId=616387).
 If the Input Type field for a cmdlet is blank, the cmdlet doesn't accept input data.

 ## OUTPUTS

 ###
-To see the return types, which are also known as output types, that this cmdlet accepts, see Cmdlet Input and Output Types (https://go.microsoft.com/fwlink/p/?linkId=616387).
+To see the return types, which are also known as output types, that this cmdlet accepts, see [Cmdlet Input and Output Types](https://go.microsoft.com/fwlink/p/?linkId=616387).
 If the Output Type field is blank, the cmdlet doesn't return data.

 ## NOTES